Who doesn’t love eating? I know I do, and it’s a large reason why most guys even work out in the first place.

 Beans pack a punch with a high amount of protein and fibre, something that you should get a large amount of.
 Multiple shapes, from the kidney to garbanzo, there’s a bean out there for you.

 White egg: 50 calories/each

-Oatmeal, like potatoes, are a low glycemic index food.
+Oatmeal, like potatoes, is a low glycemic index food.
 What that means is that it’s less inclined to spike your insulin.
 Eating high glycemic index food can lead to an increased risk of type 2 diabetes, which is bad for muscle growth.

 Easy to dress up too, you can cook your eggs scrambled or sunny side up, or even in an omelette.
 If you’re going the omelette way, this is a great time to add more ingredients.
 You’re bulking, let’s add in some fattier cuts of meat like honey ham or delicious breakfast sausage.

-Wrapping up, these recipes will give you an idea for easy to make bulking foods.
+Wrapping up, these recipes will give you an idea for easy-to-make bulking foods.
 Easy to modify and change to your taste, you just can’t beat staple foods.
 When you’re bulking, the amount of food you’ll be eating is immense (or at least should be ) compared to when you’re cutting.
 Don’t be afraid to keep eating, within reason of course, rather than leaving gains on the table.